jfinley12/git-lab/answers.md

 concept guides.
 See 'git help <command>' or 'git help <concept>' to read about a specific subcommand or concept.
 See 'git help git' for an overview of the system.

+ANSWER 4:
+On branch master

+            No commits yet

+            Untracked files:
+            (use "git add <file>..." to include in what will be committed) README.md
+                    answers.md

+            nothing added to commit but untracked files present (use "git add" to track)

+ANSWER 5:
+On branch master

+            No commits yet

+            Changes to be committed:
+            (use "git rm --cached <file>..." to unstage) new file:   README.md

+            Untracked files:
+            (use "git add <file>..." to include in what will be committed) answers.md

+ANSWER 6:
+ On branch master

+            No commits yet

+            Changes to be committed:
+            (use "git rm --cached <file>..." to unstage) new file:   README.md
+                    new file:   answers.md
+ANSWER 7:
+[master (root-commit) c1a8b4c] Initial commit
+            2 files changed, 55 insertions(+)
+            create mode 100644 README.md
+            create mode 100644 answers.md
+ANSWER 8:
+commit c1a8b4c50906ef5a33aeca5b97effc6e3cbcac86 (HEAD -> master)
+            Author: Jacob Finley <jf118221@ohio.edu>
+    On branch main
+Your branch is up to date with 'origin/main'.

+Changes not staged for commit:
+  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+        modified:   README.md
+        modified:   answers.md

+no changes added to commit (use "git add" and/or "git commit -a")        Date:   Wed Sep 21 20:31:07 2022 -0400

+ANSWER 9:
+On branch main
+Your branch is up to date with 'origin/main'.

+Changes not staged for commit:
+  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+        modified:   README.md
+        modified:   answers.md

+no changes added to commit (use "git add" and/or "git commit -a")

+ANSWER 10: